MikeRogers0/MikeRogersIO/source/blog/2020-01-26-decoupling-copy-from-your-ruby-on-rails-code-with-i18n.html.md

 ### Forms

-Lots of forms have shortcuts built into them to look to I18n for their copy.
-Error messages, labels, placeholders & even submit buttons text values can be controlled via I18n.
+Lots of form builders have shortcuts built into them to use I18n for their copy.
+Error messages, labels, placeholders & even submit buttons values can be controlled via I18n.

 ```erb
 <%= form_with model: @user do |f| %>